Mike Hostilo Law Firm

 How much does a birth injuries lawyer cost?

-Here at the Mike Hostilo Law Firm, our birth injury lawyers work on a contingency basis.
+Here at The Mike Hostilo Law Firm, our birth injury lawyers work on a contingency basis.
 That means you only pay when we win your case.
-To find out if you have a valid birth injury case, schedule a free case evaluation today.
+To find out if you have a valid birth injury case, schedule a case evaluation today.

 Will a birth injury lawyer have to take my birth defect case to court?